Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Stars vs. Kraken Betting Trends

-- The Stars have gone 17-6 this season when favored on the moneyline.
+- In the 23 times this season the Stars have been a moneyline favorite, they have gone 17-6 in those games.

-- This season the Kraken have eight wins in the 20 games in which they've been an underdog.
+- The Kraken have claimed an upset victory in eight, or 40.0%, of the 20 games they have played as an underdog this season.

-- Dallas has had five games with moneyline odds of -210 or shorter and won each time.
+- Dallas has won all five games when it played with moneyline odds of -210 or shorter.

-- Seattle is 2-1 when it is the underdog by +170 or longer on the moneyline.
+- Seattle is 2-1 when oddsmakers have listed them as underdogs of +170 or longer on the moneyline.

 Stars Player Props